RoeHH/timo-cmd2/README.md

 - Igel: A Clojure'ish Lisp-dialect influenced by VHDL
 - Bentō: A smart Blockchain environment written in Swift5
-- RoseOS: A small os kernel for booting a x86 iso
+- Kabuki: A small os kernel for booting a x86 iso
 - Lovelace: A Lisp'ish compiler with optional Ada FFI

 🍭 Some of my Toy projects are: